yebiFesseha/Excel-for-Excel-In-MachineLearning/01 README.md

 Support Vector Machine: run a svm.SVC with 4 kernels and svm.SVR with linear kernel and a bunch of thresholds.

 Gradient Descent: an attempt to understand Gradient Descent

+Categorical: Here I am showing how a categorical data can be transformed and encoded before running an ML algoithm.
+The data is ficitious with a number of categorical columns.
+Support Vector Machine with SVC, Linear Regression and Decision Tree Classifier have been used for prediction and their accuracy has been measures against the test data.